jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step3.md

 - [authSource](https://docs.mongodb.com/upcoming/reference/connection-string/#mongodb-urioption-urioption.authSource) - module1

-From the shell wen can then translate that user information into the connection string as follows:
+We can then replace that user information into the connection string as follows:
 `mongo mongodb://db_admin:'gswmongo'@localhost:27017/?authSource=module1`{{execute}}
 **or**
 `mongo --host=localhost --port=27017 --username=db_admin --password='gswmongo' --authenticationDatabase=module1`{{execute}}

 **Great!**

-In that way we used the mongo shell [mongo](https://docs.mongodb.com/upcoming/reference/program/mongo/#mongodb-binary-bin.mongo) to connect into our MongoDB instance.
+We used the mongo shell [mongo](https://docs.mongodb.com/upcoming/reference/program/mongo/#mongodb-binary-bin.mongo) to connect into the MongoDB instance for the first time.

 Once connected we can navigate and display the database structures.
 For that, let's move to the next step!